brotatotes/bht-automation/bht gen 1/Romans/Chapter 15/Romans 15 18 bht.md

 ### John Wesley:
 1. "By word — By the power of the Spirit."
 This quote highlights the role of the Holy Spirit in empowering the disciples to proclaim the message of the Gospel effectively.
 It emphasizes the supernatural aspect of their preaching and the divine enablement they received.

 2. "By deed — Namely, through 'mighty signs and wonders.'"
-This quote emphasizes the miraculous works performed by the disciples as a demonstration of the power of God.
-It underscores the significance of these signs and wonders in validating the message they proclaimed.
+This quote emphasizes the significance of the disciples' actions in validating their message.
+It suggests that their miraculous deeds served as evidence of the power and authority behind their words, reinforcing the credibility of their message.

 3. "Through 'mighty signs and wonders.'"
-This quote emphasizes the extraordinary nature of the signs and wonders performed by the disciples.
-It suggests that these acts were not ordinary or commonplace, but rather remarkable displays of God's power and authority.
+This quote underscores the extraordinary nature of the miracles performed by the disciples.
+It implies that these signs and wonders were not ordinary or commonplace but rather extraordinary displays of divine power, further emphasizing the supernatural dimension of their ministry.

 ## Generation Details